 Entrepreneurship can serve as an important engine for job creation.
 Small- and medium-sized enterprises (SMEs) benefit from strong support structures, including access to business skills, finance, markets and networks.
 Women especially have the potential to benefit, as they face additional constraints such as lack of access to banking services, gender bias in ownership of assets, and negative gender stereotyping.
 Stimulating the growth of businesses, particularly SMEs, will be an important stimulus for job growth.

 This outcome is about creating good jobs for youth, including supporting SMEs to expand in ways that create more higher-quality jobs for young people, especially women, than they would otherwise.
-Employment can also be created when people start their own business, so we support initiatives which help entrepreneurs to improve their income or overcome barriers to entry.
+Employment can also be created when people start their own business, so we support initiatives which help entrepreneurs overcome barriers to entry.

-We support larger employers to invest in their future workforce through bringing together private companies, employment agencies, educational institutions and public services to develop career paths, remove barriers for women, and create new jobs for youth in sectors with growth potential.
+We support larger employers to invest in their future workforce.
+Our portfolio brings together private companies, employment agencies, educational institutions, and public services.
+We urge our implementing partners to develop career paths, remove barriers for women, and create new jobs for youth in sectors with growth potential.